-All the subsystems rely on 2 Lithium-Ions batteries.
-These batteries are connected to a Power Management System from Ocean Server Technology (IBPS: Intelligent Battery and Power System).
-This system is extremely versatile and is able to 1) recharge the batteries thanks to a safety charging circuit, when connected to the 110V grid, and 2) provide the required power at several voltages.
-More specifically, the power management itself provides 5V power to the onboard computer (Advanced Digital Logic ADLS15PC Rev. 1.3) and 12V power to a secondary DC-DC booster converter, which brings the voltage to 24V.
-Also, the IBPS is connected to the motor drives and to the motors controller card.
-The 12V to 24V DC-DC is connected to a relays module to which all the thrusters are attached.
-The output ports of the onboard computer are connected to the same module.
-The relays are activated by computer signals and open or close the electrical connections of the thrusters electro-valves, activating the solenoids and switching between the on and off states.
+All the subsystems will rely on 2 Lithium-Ions batteries.
+These batteries will be connected to a Power Management System from Ocean Server Technology (IBPS: Intelligent Battery and Power System).
+This system is extremely versatile and will be able to 1) recharge the batteries thanks to a safety charging circuit, when connected to the 110V grid, and 2) provide the required power at several voltages.
+More specifically, the power management itself will provide 5V power to the onboard computer (Advanced Digital Logic ADLS15PC Rev. 1.3) and 12V power to a secondary DC-DC booster converter, which will bring the voltage to 24V.
+The DC-DC will be connected to a relays module to which all the thrusters will be attached.
+The output ports of the onboard computer will be connected to the same module.
+The relays will be activated by the computer signals and will open or close the electrical connections of the thrusters electro-valves, activating the solenoids and switching between the on and off states.